 18.4.
 Data validation

-ANRE verified the data reported by suppliers.
-Several processing reports are used to check the data, respectively: using the correct measurement units, reporting electricity prices in the estimated ranges, reporting the VAT and excise duties is in accordance with the legal provisions.
-If inconsistences are identified, ANRE notifies suppliers to check the data and correct it.
+ANRE verifies the data reported by suppliers through several types of checking Several processing reports are used to check the data, respectively: using the correct measurement units, reporting electricity prices in the estimated ranges, reporting distribution/transmission tariffs within the legal levels, reporting the taxes, VAT and excise duties in accordance with legal provisions in force.
+If inconsistences are identified, ANRE notifies suppliers and request correction..
 The process is repeated until ANRE validates the data received.
+Due to the fact that the average prices are computed using the consumptions agreggated on the same criteria, ANRE performs quantity checks with the monthly reports submitted by the same suppliers on the national monitoring legislation.

 18.5.
 Data compilation